Vineeth-Vaddepati/chronos-couriers-syncron/README.md

 DeliveryType: STANDARD,EXPRESS
 PackageType: NORMAL,SENSITIVE,CLOAKED

-When Package gets ordered, every five seconds you will get the status of the top priority Package
+When Package gets ordered, every five seconds you will get the status of the top priority Package in console